 - Click on OK in order to close the Device Setup window and enjoy accurate MIDI data recording.

 Older Cubase and Nuendo Versions

-- Please refer to this knowledge base article.
+- Please refer to this help center article.